davebshow/projx/README.txt

 - "MATCH" Matches a pattern of nodes based on type.
 - "TRANSFER" Merges the edges and/or (depending on object) attributes of nodes of one type across a specified sequence of neighboring nodes to nodes of another type.
 - "PROJECT" Projects a relationship between nodes of one type across a specified sequence of neighboring nodes.
-- "COMBINE" Combines two node types.
-NOT IMPLEMENTED
+- "COMBINE" Combines two node types creating new nodes.
 - "RETURN" Specify table/graph and nodes to return.
 NOT IMPLEMENTED

 Objects: